zlatanvasovic/hackwork/README.md

 ## Functions

-Put your functions in `core/functions.php`.
+Core functions are located in `core/functions.php`.

-Here is some helper functions:
+Here is some default, helper functions:

 * `encrypt($str)` — encrypts `$str` in rot13
 * `decrypt($str)` — decrypts `$str` from rot13